lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 ---

-I've been doing a series of tweets called "Things I did not know about C#" for a while, where I've written shortly about features and behaviours that I've stumbled upon without knowing you could do that in C#.
+I've been doing a series of tweets called "Things I did not know about C#" for a while, where I've written shortly about features and behaviours in C#.
+Either ones that I've stumbled upon or ones I have not fully understood how they work under the hood.

 I thought I should gather the first five "lessons" in a blog post.
 This also gives me some more space to add context and explanation to the examples than can be fitted into a tweet.